andromedia/ione-whmcs-module/README.md

 # Installation

 Before you start, don't forget to install and configure IONe Cloud at your OpenNebula.
 [Manual here](https://github.com/ione-cloud/ione-sunstone).
+This Module uses Ansible make sure it is also installed
+It creates its own Database as well

 ## 1. WHMCS Pre-configure